This page is for reporting allegations about Ohio Dept. of Natural Resources Wildlife and Natural Resource Officers ONLY.

 Ohio Department of Natural Resources (ODNR) law enforcement officers strive to provide excellent customer service while enforcing Ohio’s laws to protect citizens and our natural resources.
-ODNR is committed to maintaining accountability and the public's trust.
-If an ODNR officer acted outside the scope of ODNR rules, regulations, policies, procedures, and/or state/federal civil or criminal law, and evidence of misconduct is determined, appropriate administrative or criminal processes will be implemented.
+We are committed to maintaining accountability and the public's trust.
+If an Ohio Wildlife or Natural Resource officer acted outside the scope of ODNR rules, regulations, policies, procedures, and/or state/federal civil or criminal law, and evidence of misconduct is determined, appropriate administrative or criminal processes will be implemented.

 - By filing a complaint in writing to: